tilaboy/tk-nn-classifier/README.rst

-tk\_nn\_classifier
+tk-nn-classifier
 ==================

 A framework package for text classification.

-Internally, the package use two Deep Learning frameworks, ``SpaCy`` and ``Tensorflow``. ``Spacy`` packages come with some pre-trained models, and can be easilly applied to proof of concept stories.
-In the ideal work flow, Once the PoC works, one could try with more complicated implementation, e.g. implemented ``Tensorflow`` DNN, RNN, CNN, or simple CNN type perceptrons (Attention/Transformer will be added later), together with in house word embeddings, with multiple feature inputs, etc.
+Internally, the package use two Deep Learning frameworks, ``SpaCy`` and ``Tensorflow``.

+``Spacy`` packages come with some pre-trained models, and can be easilly applied to proof of concept stories.

+In the ideal work flow, Once the PoC works, one could try with more complicated implementation, e.g. implemented ``Tensorflow`` DNN, RNN, or CNN (Attention/Transformer will be added later), together with in house word embeddings, with multiple feature inputs, etc.

 And the implementation of tensorflow models is fully compatiable with ``tf-serving``, which make the releasing and deployment of the new model